between preservation and outright performance there is growth with income but less of the volatility of equity markets

 Building the portfolio

-The Managing Partners responsible for the Fund, Christoph, John, and Joe each bring over 27 years of experience to bear from different corners of the investment markets.
-They work side by side, supported by Ludo and Cranley, combining their different skills and analytical approaches from their different asset classes into the one integrated Endeavour process: to combine higher risk equity investments for growth upside with lower risk bond and other diversifying investments to protect from the worst market downside.
+The Partners responsible for the Fund, Christoph, Joe and Cranley together bring over 60 years of experience to bear from different corners of the investment markets.
+They work side by side overseeing the different investment ‘Functions’ of Secular Growth, Cyclical Leadership, Defensive Strength with bond income investments, and Protective strategies in one integrated Endeavour process: to combine higher risk equity investments for growth upside with lower risk bond and other diversifying investments to protect from the worst market downside.
 They use a system called PETRA, Tellsons’ own in-house process, as a fundamental bottom-up framework for assessing risk-adjusted returns between investments and across asset classes through the business cycle.

 Protecting to the downside